lyft/clutch/docs/blog/2021-06-16-tailor-your-slack-audit-sink-messages.md

 hide_table_of_contents: false
 ---

 Imagine being on call for a service and getting paged for high CPU but not knowing why.
 Traffic hasn't increased and no recent deployments happened.
-However, through Clutch’s Slack sink, you can see in Slack that a teammate resized your service’s HPA/ASG.
+However, through the Clutch Slack sink, you can see in Slack that a teammate resized your service’s HPA/ASG.
 Visibility into infrastructure changes is a top level concern for Clutch, and this is why one of the out-of-the-box features is the Slack sink.

 <!--truncate-->